 When you have heard your spouse out, dwell first on the points and areas on which you agree.
 Look for areas where you can admit error and say so.
 Apologize for your mistakes.
 It will help disarm your spouse and reduce defensiveness.
 Promise to think over your spouse’s ideas and study them carefully.
-Anyone who takes the time to disagree with you is interested in the same things you are.

 A quarrel is constructive when the partners discuss the issues of disagreement and learn to communicate with each other.
 In a conflict, you should not seek to win at all cost but to ensure that you and your spouse come to a better understanding of each other’s point of view.
 Actually, a quarrel can be adduced constructive if it has two results: a diminishing of the initial conflict and an understanding of one another’s perspective.
 In this case it is not a win-lose but a win-win situation.

 There is wisdom in choosing not to quarrel about every issue.
 Some things are worth fighting for; some are not.
 Marriage, like all relationships, involves give and take.
 Sometimes the best thing to do in a situation is to overlook your hurt, swallow your pride, and set aside your own needs and desires for the common good of your family.
 Sometimes you want to win so much that you won’t let an issue go.
 If you don’t let go, often the quarrel becomes quite emotional, and you end up doing or saying things you may later regret.
 Jesus said in Mark 3:25, “If a house is divided against itself, that house cannot stand.”